nqztv/bga-auto-suggest/README.md

 ![Auto Suggest button](/new_button.png)

+## Development

+JavaScript language version: ECMAScript 6.

+If you use IntelliJ IDEA select the Javascript language version in the settings:

+1. Go to File > Settings... > Language & Frameworks > Javascript
+2. Select 'ECMAScript 6' in JS version dropdown

+Test your changes manually before submitting:

+1. Reload page
+2. Copy-paste the script into Web console, click [ENTER]
+3. Invoke `init()` function

 ## Changes history

+This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### [v0.1] - 2017-10-02
 * insectman from the Perudo community wrote a proof of concept script to automate this process (https://pastebin.com/4eW7ugTs).
+### [v0.2] - 2017-12-12
 * @nqztv rewrote his script to work as a user script on greasemonkey or tampermonkey while taking away dependencies and stuff.
+### [v0.3] - 2018-09-02
 * @naXa777 modified this script so it works endlessly until the user interrupts it by pressing STOP button.
+### [v0.3.1] - 2018-10-07
+* @naXa777 fixed a bug: the script wasted 6 seconds trying to invite users that have been invited already (e.g. manually prior to running the main loop).

 ## External links